 Rock and Roll Hall of Fame

 The Rock and Roll Hall of Fame is the perfect place to visit if you like good music and playing instruments.
 The best artists in Rock and Roll are honored in this impressive building.
-This museum is perfect for teens and older children as this is not just a museum that you walk around.
+This museum is perfect for teens and older children as it is not just a museum that you walk around.
 Visitors will be able to pick up a guitar or have a play on the drums.

 - Address: 1100 E. 9th Street, Cleveland, OH 44114